alphazeus/color_picker/README.md

 - [X] Getting the OpenGL window up with GLFW
 - [X] Adding ImGui to Cmake system
 - [X] Integrate ImGui to OpenGL window
 - [X] Rendering of the live pixels in separate window
+- [X] Cleaned the directory and class structure
 - [ ] Copy to clipboard
 - [ ] Finalize the format for window design
 - [ ] Loading of images onto the render window
-- [ ] Split the rendering of OpenGL into different rendering class
+- [X] Split the rendering of OpenGL into different rendering class
-- [ ] Correcting the file system
+- [X] Correcting the file system
 - [ ] converstion to other color spaces (HSV)

 ## Features
-- Scalable Preview Panel with zoom control for high precision
+- Scalable Preview Panel with zoom control for high precision (editable with code)
 - Pick pixels from loaded images

 ## Dependencies (Built with)